 What do tariff changes mean for your supply chain?

 At C.H.
 Robinson, we strive to be your Trusted Advisor® experts by providing you with information on matters affecting your supply chain.
 By leveraging data from 18 million shipments a year, we are able to deliver an information advantage to the over 200,000 companies that conduct business on our global platform, creating better outcomes for our customers, carriers, and employees.

-That’s why we’ve recorded our top transportation, customs, and trade policy experts explaining the ongoing tariff changes.
-The discussion will help you understand:
+That’s why we consult with our top transportation, customs, and trade policy experts to explain the ongoing tariff changes.
+These updates will help you understand:

 - The current state of tariffs

 - The impact on global and domestic transportation strategies

 Follow the discussion and consider how you will manage potential disruptions to your supply chain as tariff developments continue to unfold.

 If you would like more information or have questions, please connect with one of our trade experts.